aldatubio/opentrons/dev/troubleshooting_ot2.md

 ## Liquid handling
 ### Viscous liquids
 Generally, issues with viscous liquids can be solved by using building block commands to access additional pipetting parameters.

+For an in-depth guide that covers this topic (more so than what is available below), view Opentrons' webinar about the topic:
+- **[Viscous and volatile liquid handling](https://insights.opentrons.com/lp/webinar-01-11-23-tips-and-tricks-viscous-liquids-typ?submissionGuid=8d793e68-d66e-499f-9713-9c2d932e8856)** - includes code snippets (defining functions for repeat transfer of liquids)

 #### Liquid isn't dispensing completely, or air bubbles are present when aspirating
 `InstrumentContext.aspirate()` and `InstrumentContext.dispense()` can take an additional argument that specifies a rate multiplier.
 See the bottom of Opentrons API v2's [Pipettes reference page](https://docs.opentrons.com/v2/new_pipette.html) for default speeds.